 Taking into consideration the above scientific information, and that most sea turtle by-catch occurs on shallow longline sets, the SCRS recommended that the Commission consider adopting for longline fisheries targeting swordfish and sharks at least one of the following mitigation measures to reduce sea turtle interactions and by-catch: (1) use of large circle hooks; (2) use of finfish bait; (3) other measures considered effective by the SCRS.

 Notably, the independent Panel that conducted the Second ICCAT Performance Review supported previous SCRS advice that the Commission adopt measures on the use of circle hooks to mitigate sea turtle by-catch, which would also have the effect of reducing mortality of released blue marlin and white marlin, ICCAT stocks that are overfished.
+The SCRS noted in its 2018 report that recent research has demonstrated that in some longline fisheries the use of circle hooks resulted in a reduction of billfish mortality.

 Some concern has been expressed that circle hooks may increase shark catch rates.
-Studies have shown, however, that while circle hooks may increase catch rates of some sharks, using circle hooks rather than J-hooks can, in fact, reduce mortality of sharks at the vessel.
-Results of a meta-analysis on the effects of circle hooks on sharks indicated that the use of circle hooks on longlines revealed varied results; overall it showed that use of circle hooks does not have a statistically significant effect on shark catch rates, while it does have a significant effect on reducing at-vessel mortality of all shark species combined (including blue and shortfin mako sharks) compared to J-hooks.
-Most studies included in the review found that a higher percentage of sharks are hooked externally (i.e., in the mouth or jaw) on circle hooks as opposed to J-hooks, which usually lodge internally (i.e., in the throat, esophagus, or gut), leading to higher survival when circle hooks are used.1
+Studies have shown, however, that while circle hooks may increase catch rates of some sharks, using circle hooks can, in fact, reduce mortality of sharks at the vessel and after release.
+Results of a meta-analysis on the effects of circle hooks on sharks indicated that the use of circle hooks on longlines revealed varied results; overall it showed that use of circle hooks does not have a statistically significant effect on catch rates of all species of sharks while it does have a significant effect on reducing at-vessel mortality of all shark species combined (including blue and shortfin mako sharks) compared to J-hooks.
+Most studies included in the review found that a higher percentage of sharks are hooked externally (i.e., in the mouth or jaw) on circle hooks as opposed to J-hooks, which usually lodge internally (i.e., in the throat, esophagus, or gut), leading to higher survival when circle hooks are used.
+More recent studies have shown that at-vessel mortality rates for sharks (including oceanic whitetip, scalloped hammerhead, and shortfin mako sharks) are significantly lower on circle hooks, although catch rates of sharks can be higher on circle hooks.